iSxHub/automated_ticket_attribution/README.md

 6. Send the report via SMTP to the configured recipient, including a link to the codebase.

 ### Additional features
+- Deploy dev: GitHub Actions workflow triggered by *-dev tags builds/pushes a Docker image to ECR, uploads a deploy bundle to S3, and deploys to the dev EC2 instance via SSM + systemd.
 - Idempotent report sending: scan `output/*.xlsx`, send any report not marked as sent in SQLite (oldest-first by mtime), and only then run the Helpdesk API + LLM pipeline.
 - Log all key steps via Python `logging` and provide a simple terminal progress indicator (spinner).
 - Covered by unit and integration tests and static checks (ruff, mypy).